wisp-forest/owo-lib/README.md

 dependencies {
     modImplementation "com.github.glisco03:owo-lib:${project.owo_version}"

-    //This is optional, but recommended so users to have to install *another* library include "com.github.glisco03:owo-lib:${project.owo_version}" }
+    //This is optional, but recommended so users dont have to install *another* library include "com.github.glisco03:owo-lib:${project.owo_version}" }
 ```